Aurigma HTML5/Flash Uploader 8.0.42

 To add HTML5/Flash Uploader ASP.NET into a web page just walk through the following steps:

-- If you cannot find this component, click Browse... and find the Aurigma.ImageUploaderFlash.dll assembly.
-This DLL can be found in HTML5/Flash Uploader installation folder (typically this is C:\Program Files\Aurigma\Upload Suite 8.0.42\HTML5-Flash\).
+• If you cannot find this component, click Browse... and find the Aurigma.ImageUploaderFlash.dll assembly.
+This DLL can be found in HTML5/Flash Uploader installation folder (typically this is C:\Program Files\Aurigma\Upload Suite 8.5.81\HTML5-Flash\).

 Adding UploaderModule to Application

 You should add the UploaderModule module to a web application in order to make the application working properly with HTML5/Flash Uploader.
-To perform this register the module in the application web.config file by appending the following child node:
+To do it, depending on the IIS version and mode you should add the following element to web.config file:

 XML